5 Steps for a Data-Driven Online Marketing Strategy

 • Does your buyer use Google search?
 What do they search for?
 How often?

-Trace your buyer’s roadmap of internet usage.
-The more accurate it is, the more agile and effective your online marketing strategy is.
+• Trace your buyer’s roadmap of internet usage.
+The more accurate it is, the more agile and effective your online marketing strategy.

 The digital sales funnel is a visualisation for converting leads into customers from a marketing perspective.
 Each step represents a web visitor’s decisions leading up to a purchase.
-At the top of the funnel, there’s awareness, then interest, decision, and action.
+It starts with awareness at the top of the funnel, followed by interest, decision, and action.

 Businesses typically use these online marketing strategies to attract customers at each stage: